Personal Injury Psychologist NSW, Workers Compensation & CTP

 This service may be appropriate for people with an active Workers Compensation or CTP claim who are experiencing:

-Psychological symptoms following a motor vehicle accident, including post-traumatic stress, travel anxiety, reduced confidence, sleep disturbance, and disruption to usual activities.
+Psychological symptoms following a motor vehicle accident, including post-traumatic stress, travel anxiety, depression, reduced confidence, sleep disturbance, adjustment difficulties, and disruption to usual activities.

 Psychological effects of ongoing pain, including fear-avoidance, reduced activity, frustration, low mood, and difficulty adjusting to changes in function.